Here you will find all the key information on settlement if you are a Capacity Provider.

 This must be calculated no later than three months before the commencement of the Delivery Year.
 CPI adjusted CCP is calculated in pounds per MW and is the price at which Capacity Payments are payable in respect of Capacity Market Units (CMU) for the Delivery Year.
 This is detailed within the Electricity Capacity Regulations 2014 (as amended).

-*As stated in the Final Auction: Results T-4 Capacity Market Auction 2014, Auction Results: T-4 Capacity Market Auction 2015, Auction Results: T-4 Capacity Market Auction 2016, Auction Results: T-4 Capacity Market Auction 2017, Final Auction Results: T-3 2019 and Final Auction Results: T-4 Capacity Market Auction 2020 for this table it’s been converted from £ per kW to £ per MW.
+*As stated in the Final Auction: Results T-4 Capacity Market Auction 2014, Auction Results: T-4 Capacity Market Auction 2015, Auction Results: T-4 Capacity Market Auction 2016, Auction Results: T-4 Capacity Market Auction 2017, Final Auction Results: T-3 2019, Final Auction Results: T-4 Capacity Market Auction 2020, Final Auction Results – T-4 Capacity Market Auction 2021, and Auction Results: T-4 Capacity Market Auction 2022.
+For this table it’s been converted from £ per kW to £ per MW.

 ** “CPI” means the UK Consumer Prices Index (All Items) published monthly by the Office for National Statistics or, if such index ceases to be published, such other index as may replace it.